systeminit/si/app/docs/src/explanation/iac-comparison.md

     end
 ```

-By eliminating the concept of providers entirely, and focusing instead on how *assets* compose, we eliminate the complexity of determining which underlying versions should run (you can have multiple versions installed at the level of a single resource, if that's what you need), the pain of trying to override those options on a per-resource basis, and make the underlying system easier to understand, extend, and debug.
+By eliminating the concept of providers entirely, and focusing instead on how *schemas* compose, we eliminate the complexity of determining which underlying versions should run (you can have multiple versions installed at the level of a single resource, if that's what you need), the pain of trying to override those options on a per-resource basis, and make the underlying system easier to understand, extend, and debug.

 ### Resources